usegalaxy-eu/website/_events/2021-09-15-sars-cov-2-training.md

 Once you are in, you will see different channels (#general #random, #social), pass by and say hi to your colleagues!

 When asking a question:
-- Ask in the appropriate channel
+- Ask in the appropriate channel.
 - Use threads.
 - Say which server you're using.
 - Share all of the details (What did the tool say?
 What was the error?
-Did you see more information in the bug-report icon?)
+Did you see more information in the bug-report icon?).

 During the workshop, the instructors will be there to reply to your questions.